hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/ledger-initialization.md

 ./scripts/initAssetsForTransfer.sh
 ```

+### Initializing the Corda Networks

+Once the Corda networks (`Corda_Network` and `Corda_Network2`) are launched, the client applications (built earlier) needs to be exercised to generate ledger state in both exporting/source and importing/destination networks in preparation to test asset transfer interoperation flows.

+#### Bootstrapping Networks and Application States
+The Corda network ledger (or _vault_ on each node) must be initialized with access control policies, verification policies, and security group information for the other networks (two Fabric networks and other Corda network).

+Bootstrap the Corda networks and application states as follows (_the following instructions will initialize either or both Corda networks, depending on which of those are up and running_):
+- Navigate to the `samples/corda/corda-simple-application` folder.
+- Run the following:
+  * On the node owned by `PartyA` in `Corda_Network`:
+    ```bash
+    CORDA_PORT=10006 ./clients/build/install/clients/bin/clients configure network
+    CORDA_PORT=10006 ./clients/build/install/clients/bin/clients transfer save-cert
+    ```
+  * On the node owned by `PartyB` in `Corda_Network2`:
+    ```bash
+    NETWORK_NAME=Corda_Network2 CORDA_PORT=30009 ./clients/build/install/clients/bin/clients configure network
+    CORDA_PORT=30006 ./clients/build/install/clients/bin/clients transfer save-cert
+    ```
+  The `save-cert` command above fetches the certificate of the party in base64 format and stores in the folder `clients/src/main/resources/config/credentials/remoteNetworkUsers`.
+This file is referred during pledge to fetch the certificate of the recipient of the transferred asset, and during claim to fetch the certificate of the pledger of the asset.
+This is because asset transfer doesn't require both the parties in either of the export or import networks.
+  * The user certificate files corresponding to the Fabric networks also need to be copied into this folder.
+- Create `remote-network-config.json` file by copying `remote-network-config.json.template`.
+Use default values if relays and drivers are deployed in the host machine; else if they are deployed in Docker, update as follows:
+  * Update value for `relayEndpoint` for `network1` as `relay-network1:9080`.
+  * Update value for `relayEndpoint` for `network2` as `relay-network2:9083`.
+  * Update value for `relayEndpoint` for `Corda_Network` as `relay-corda:9081`.
+  * Update value for `relayEndpoint` for `Corda_Network2` as `relay-corda2:9082`.
+  * Update value for `partyEndPoint` for `Corda_Network` as `corda_partya_1:10003`.
+  * Update value for `partyEndPoint` for `Corda_Network2` as `corda_network2_partya_1:30003`.
+- The contents of `remote-network-config.json` are suitable if the corDapp `cordaSimpleApplication` was deployed on the networks.
+On the otherhand, if the corDapp `fungible-house-token` was deployed, then we need to update the value of the key `flowPackage` to `net.corda.samples.tokenizedhouse.flows` for both the networks `Corda_Network` and `Corda_Network2` in the file `remote-network-config.json`.
 ### Next Steps

 The test networks are now configured and their ledgers are initialized.
 You can now run the [asset transfer flows](../interop/asset-transfer.md).